citp/privacy-policy-historical/c/co/con/connexity.com.md

 _Revision Date: March 15th 2012_

-To Opt-Out of behavioral targeting from Connexity please select from the options below.
+To Opt-Out of behavioral targeting from Connexity please click on the button below.

 Connexity is committed to consumer privacy and relevant advertising in support of a safe, free Internet experience.
 Similar to television, radio, newspapers and magazines, most of the content and services you enjoy online are advertising supported, that is why you do not have to pay a subscription to use them.
 Our goal is to continuously improve the online experience by improving the relevance of advertising in support of free content.
 Most people agree, given that advertising is here to stay, it should be more relevant to your interests.